 So what can you do to stop this despicable act?

-Try these five tips to stop Christmas tree thieves in their tracks:
+Five tips to stop Christmas tree thieves in their tracks

 - Lock your trees by tying them to stakes, like Troop 374 did, or chaining them together so they’re harder to move individually.